RFI

 For any file upload field, use the Upload endpoint to host the file and submit the resulting URL.

 The response is a flat object keyed by field.key.
-There is no rfi_id in the URL because there's only ever one open RFI per receiver.
+There is no rfi_id in the URL because there's only ever one open RFI per customer.

 The submission is single-shot.
 All required fields must be included in one request.
 There is no partial save, so a submission missing required fields is rejected with 400.